 1. Counting days turned the end of the school year into a “sentence” in which I was just biding my time.

-Instead of getting up each day with the intention of fulfilling my calling, making a difference for kids, and actually enjoying something I had committed to spending 40+ hours a week doing, I was just going through the motions and waiting for time to pass.
+Instead of getting up each day with the intention of enjoying my kids, I was just going through the motions and waiting for time to pass.

 2. Counting days drained my sense of purpose, which made the school year feel even longer.